 Offsets Funds for Recovery and Native Vegetation Rehabilitation Scheme (Environmental Revegetation and Rehabilitation Fund)

-DWER will administer funds from the Native Vegetation Rehabilitation Scheme and the Offsets Funds for Recovery program to target restoration of biodiversity values impacted by past clearing through the Environmental Revegetation and Rehabilitation Fund.
+DWER is administering funds from the Native Vegetation Rehabilitation Scheme and the Offsets Funds for Recovery program to target restoration of biodiversity values impacted by past clearing through the Environmental Revegetation and Rehabilitation Fund.
 On-ground works such as fencing, weeding, seeding and planting will create employment opportunities while achieving revegetation, rehabilitation, habitat restoration and protection of existing vegetation.
+These projects will continue until the end of June 2026.